MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cost-management/inventory-aging-report.md

 This time, **Site 1** is split into two rows for warehouse **11** and **12**.
 However **Inventory value quantity**, **Inventory value** and **Average unit cost** are the same, because warehouse isn't a financial inventory dimension.
 Note that the quantity distribution of **Site 1** is also different.
 In the first report run, the system ignores the transfer order that happens within the same site, and deducts the quantity of the sales invoice from the bucket **3/31/2020 - 3/1/2020** in **Site 1**.
 In the second report run, the system deducts the quantity in the sales invoice from the bucket **5/8/2020 - 5/1/2020** in **Warehouse 12**.

+## Effects of inventory closing

-Run the inventory closing for May  and then run the report again with **As of date** set to *5/31/2020*. **Inventory value** and **Average unit cost** will be updated, **On-hand value** and all the other **Amount** values in each bucket are also updated accordingly. <!-- KFM: I think we may need to be a bit more explicit here.
-I am not sure what to do.
-We may need to describe how to "run the inventory closing for May" -->
+If you were to run the inventory closing for May and then run the previous report again with **As of date** set to *5/31/2020*, you would notice the following results:

+- **Inventory value** and **Average unit cost** will be updated
+- **On-hand value** and all the other **Amount** values in each bucket will also updated accordingly.

+The new report could appear as shown in the following example.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}